 Looking for Group Homes in Georgia?
-At The Crossroads helps young adults experiencing independent living, alcohol use, and emotional immaturity.
+At The Crossroads helps young men and women experiencing independent living, alcohol use, and emotional immaturity.
 At The Crossroads (ATC) equips young adult men and women with the solid foundation required to make crucial life decisions that are both proactive and powerful, thus launching them into successful adulthood.

 The ATC home is located in beautiful St. George Utah, near the world famous National and State Parks of Southern Utah.
 We presently accept and assist young adults from all over the country, including those from Georgia.